Weekly AI insights —

 An orchestration layer handles several critical functions: task decomposition (breaking a complex goal into subtasks), routing (assigning subtasks to the right specialist agent), dependency management (ensuring tasks execute in the right order), context sharing (passing relevant information between agents), error handling (detecting and recovering from failures), and quality control (validating outputs before proceeding).

 At Agentik {OS}, orchestration is our core competency.
-Our proprietary orchestration system — built on tools like Ralph (development loops), MANIAC (testing), and Forge (project scaffolding) — coordinates 198+ agents across six departments.
-It is what transforms a collection of AI tools into an AI-powered company.
-The orchestration layer is the CEO; the agents are the employees.
+Our proprietary orchestration system — built on tools like Agent Teams (development), the Quality Arsenal (14 forensic audits), and the Build Pipeline (project orchestration) — coordinates a 267-agent operating system across six departments.
+It is what transforms a collection of AI tools into an AI operating system.
+The fractional CAIO is the conductor; the orchestration layer is the executive system; the agents are the workforce.

 Want to see AI agents in action?